Responding to Sexual Assault on Campus

 A National Assessment and Systematic Classification of the Scope and Challenges for Investigation and Adjudication

 Principal Investigators: Linda Williams, Ph.D. and April Pattavina, Ph.D.

 Co-Investigators: Alison Cares, Ph.D. and Nan Stein, Ed.D.

 Funder: U.S. Department of Justice, National Institute of Justice

-This is a project of the Justice and Gender-Based Violence Research Initiative of the Wellesley Centers for Women at Wellesley College.
+This was a project of the Justice and Gender-Based Violence Research Initiative of the Wellesley Centers for Women at Wellesley College.

 This project is supported by Award No.2015-IJ-CX-0009, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect those of the Department of Justice.